aunghein-dev/aunghein-dev/README.md

 ---

 > ✨ "The only way to do great work is to love what you do." - Steve Jobs ✨

+---

+Remember to **update your avatar image file to be circular** outside of GitHub (using a photo editor) and then upload that prepared image if you want the `border-radius` effect.
+GitHub's Markdown doesn't render that specific CSS property directly.

+Give this a try, and see your profile come to life!